DBSCAN: Optimal Rates For Density Based Clustering: Introduction

 \section{Introduction}

 Clustering is one of the most basic and fundamental tasks in statistics and machine learning, used ubiquitously and extensively in the exploration and analysis of data.
 The literature on this topic is vast, and practitioners have at their disposal a multitude of algorithms and heuristics to perform clustering on data of virtually all types.
 However, despite its importance and popularity, rigorous statistical theories for clustering, leading to inferential procedures with provable theoretical guarantees, have been traditionally lacking in the literature.
-As a result, the practice of clustering, one of the most central tasks in the analysis and manipulation of data, still relies in many cases on methods and heuristics of unknown or even dubious scientific validity.
-One of the most striking instances of such a disconnect is the algorithm DBSCAN of \cite{ester1996density}, an extremely popular and relatively efficient \citep[see][]{DBSCAN:revisited,dbscan.cuda} clustering methodology whose statistical properties have been properly analyzed only very recently in \cite{sriperumbudur2012consistency}.
+As a result, the practice of clustering, a central tasks in the analysis and manipulation of data, still relies in many cases on methods and heuristics of unknown or even dubious scientific validity.
+One of the most striking instances of such a disconnect is the DBSCAN algorithm of \cite{ester1996density}, an extremely popular and relatively efficient \citep[see][]{DBSCAN:revisited,wang2015design} clustering methodology whose statistical properties have been properly analyzed only very recently: see \cite{sriperumbudur2012consistency}, \cite{jiang2017density} and \cite{ingo.bharath.new}.

 In this paper, we provide a complementary and thorough study of DBSCAN, and show that this simple algorithm can deliver optimal statistical performance in {\it density-based} clustering.
 Density-based clustering \citep[see, e.g.,][]{hartigan1981consistency} provides a general and rigorous probabilistic framework in which the clustering task is well-defined and amenable to statistical analysis.
-Given a Borel probability distribution $P$ on $\mathbb{R}^d$ with Lebesgue density $p$ and a fixed threshold $\lambda \geq 0$, the {\it $\lambda$-clusters} of $p$ are the connected components of {\it the upper $\lambda$-level set of $p$}, the set $\{ x \in \mathbb{R}^d \colon p(x) \geq \lambda \}$ of all points whose density values exceed the level $\lambda$.
+Given a probability distribution $P$ on $\mathbb{R}^d$ with a corresponding continuous density $p$ and a fixed threshold $\lambda \geq 0$, the {\it $\lambda$-clusters} of $p$ are the connected components of the upper $\lambda$-level set of $p$, the set $\{ x \in \mathbb{R}^d \colon p(x) \geq \lambda \}$ of all points whose density values exceed the level $\lambda$.
 With this definition, clusters are the high-density regions, subsets of the support of $P$ with the largest probability content among all sets of the same volume.